matthewhall/fseui/README.md

 #### Firestore rules

-This app does nothing fancy when it comes to getting around any rules you have set in your `firestore.rules` file yet; just rename it or comment these out for now.
+This app does nothing fancy when it comes to getting around any rules you have set in your `firestore.rules` file yet; just rename it or comment them out for now.

 ## Limitations